 So Many Choices, What Should I Use?

 It’s always a bit of a problem trying to figure out what items to use due to the huge volume of items in the game.
 There’s also the issue of figuring out when to replace the items you’ve been leveling with.
 In most cases, this is where build guides will help new players the most.
-And well-written guide will offer item and skill tree recommendations for the leveling process.
+And a well-written guide will offer item and skill tree recommendations for the leveling process.
 And in most cases, it’s fine to just follow those.

 The various items that you adorn your avatar with in Path of Exile have a major impact on the viability of your build throughout the massive amount of content in Wraeclast.
 When it comes to leveling gear, these pieces of gear are typically the highest priority, as they provide the bulk of your offensive and defensive buffs.
 The DPS potential will vary wildly depending on your gear in these slots, so make your choices wisely.
 Once again, it’s imperative that new players try to follow a build guide if they have one to be able to understand the kind of gear that works best with their desired play style.